bugout-dev/github-demo/README.md

 ## Build your own Bugout environment!

-At first we setup check list CI tool and then we will add Locust code analyzer.
+At first we set up a checklist CI tool and then we will add Locust code analyzer.

 ### Install Bugout GitHub Bot